 - 1 teaspoon salt

 - 250g almond butter

 - 90g tahini

 Preheat the oven to 180 degrees Celsius.
 Grind the oats into a coarse flour, using a mortar or food processor.
 Mix with the almond meal, bicarbonate of soda and salt in a large bowl.

 Read more: Flo’s Pumpkin Scones

-Heat the olive oil, maple syrup, butter, tahini and vanilla in a small saucepan over a medium heat.
+Heat the olive oil, maple syrup, almond butter, tahini and vanilla in a small saucepan over a medium heat.
 Stir until combined.
 Pour the melted mixture over the flour mixture, add the blueberries and fold everything together until combined.
 Shape into 2.5 cm balls of dough and place a little apart on a baking sheet lined with baking parchment.
 Press down on each one gently with the back of a fork.
 Bake for 10-12 minutes (don’t over-bake or they will be dry).
 Let them cool for a few minutes and transfer to a wire rack to cool.

 Read more: Healthy Date Brownie

 These cookies are a bit fragile while warm but firm up as they cool down.
 They will keep in a cookie jar for 1-2 weeks.

 Recipe taken from Green Kitchen Travels by David Frenkiel and Luise Vindahl Andersen